garrardkitchen/blog/content/posts/github-actions-workflow-env-vars.md

         Write-Output "Could not push to ACR, error occured with docker build" Exit 1
     }
 ```

 # CICD

-Being sympathetic to our development teams' nuances...
+Here's a note on being sympathetic to our development teams' nuances...

 {{< hint info >}}

 We are using the approach of regenerating feature images and deploying from one workflow_dispatcher instead of triggering a deployment from a merge to a dedicated development branch.
 Our (the virtual team I'm managing that is the Platform Team - senior staff) combined experience lead us to determine that a dedicated development branch will get out of sync with our main branch.
 This is especially problematic if your branching strategy predicates promoting to production via a merge to main from a dedicated development branch.
 To compound this point, we often have multiple developers concurrently working on the same repo so this in itself presents inherent complexities so arriving at a CICD pipelines wasn't clear cut as teams have subtle nuances around how they build & deploy features/fixes.

 {{< /hint >}}